What Is the Structure of the Bee Antenna?

 Drones are drawn to queen bees when they emit pheromones to entice them.
 When it comes to mating with a queen in mid-flight, male bees have longer antennae and more than 300,000 chemoreceptors, which is 100 times more than the females.

-The queen bee produces a distinct pheromone back at the colony.
-Using this pheromone, the colony’s behavior is regulated.
 Outside of an animal’s body, pheromones operate as a hormonal cue to attract mates.
 For example, worker bees in the nursing stage detect pheromones telling them to switch to foragers if there aren’t enough foragers.

-• Scent Receptors:
+• Scent Receptors

 Bees use nectar sugar content and distance to find flowers.
 To manufacture honey, beekeepers seek nectar that is as sweet as possible.
 As sugar content increases, nectar’s nutritional value increases as well.
 However, how precisely do they ascertain the highest possible blood sugar levels?